ashm4/arduino/README.md

 arduino
 =======

-For .pde extensions, (processing language)
+For .ino extensions, (processing language, but can be run by Arduino)